alasdaird/SYD_DAT_6/README.md

 **Homework:**

 - Resolve any installation issues before next class.
-- Make sure you have a github profile and created a repo called "SYD_DAT_4"
+- Make sure you have a github profile and have forked this repo "SYD_DAT_6"
-- Clone the class repo (this one!)
+- Clone the fork you created on your github profile to your computer

 **Optional:**